Integrity Initiatives in the Südhof Lab

 #16 & #18 (April 2024)

-Accusations: ‘Actinopolyspora biskrensis’ alleges that there is a pattern of fraud in my lab because we retracted another paper in which we (not PubPeer) identified an inappropriate analysis of data.
-The comment implies that Dr. Burre’s isolated errors are also fraud and that more than 25 members of my lab each committed fraud by manipulated a panel each in one of their papers.
+Accusations: The accuser alleges a pattern of fraud in my lab because we retracted another paper in which we (not PubPeer) identified an inappropriate analysis of data.
+The comment implies that Dr. Burre’s isolated errors are also fraud and that more than 25 members of my lab each committed fraud by copy-paste errors in their papers.

-Resolution: It is unfortunate that PubPeer has become a forum for people who appear to have an agenda of taking down scientists by implausible suspicions and insinuations, often hiding behind pseudonyms.
-The occurrence of isolated errors in numerous papers from my lab that could not have been identified prior to the advent of AI-driven software and likely similarly exist in hundreds of other papers is not an indication that each of the postdocs who are responsible committed an isolated act of fraud in their paper.
+Resolution: It is unfortunate that PubPeer has become a forum for people who appear to have an anti-science agenda expressed with implausible suspicions and insinuations.
+The occurrence of multiple isolated copy-paste errors in our papers that could only be identified using AI-driven software and that likely similarly exist in hundreds of other papers is not an indication that each of the responsible postdocs committed fraud.

 Classification: Inappropriate comment.